aurora-js/aurora/README.md

 Before installing, make sure your Node.JS 0.10 or higher

-Installion using the npm install command :
+Installation using the npm install command :

 ```
 npm i aurorajs-core -g